zerratar/SubSync/README.md

 **Note:**
 This tool was created with just a couple of hours so be aware that it may not always work perfectly.
-I do appraciate any problems you may stumble upon either code-wise or functionality when/or if testing this application out.
+I do appreciate any problems you may stumble upon either code-wise or functionality when/or if testing this application out.
 Don't be afraid to add an issue!

 ## Binaries
 You can download the somewhat latest binaries from the release tab thingy